Maria Cumani Quasimodo

 Maria Cumani Quasimodo (20 May 1908 - 22 November 1995) was an Italian actress and dancer.

-Born Maria Cumani in Milan, she studied dance under Jia Ruskaja.
+Born Maria Clementina Cumani in Milan, she studied dance under Jia Ruskaja.
 In 1936, she became the companion of the poet Salvatore Quasimodo, with whom she had a son, Alessandro.
 In 1937, she made her professional debut as a dancer, and shortly later she specialized in "poetic dance", a personal style in which dance was combined with poetic verses.
 She was married to Quasimodo from 1948 to 1960.
 In the meanwhile, Cumani Quasimodo started a double career as a choreographer and a stage and film character actress.
 Shortly before her death, she released an autobiography, L'arte del silenzio, which particularly focuses on her years alongside Salvatore Quasimodo.